futoin/specs/draft/ftn6_iface_executor_concept.md

 It is required almost for each request to validate and generate HMAC.

 Executor should also integrate with AuthService consumer.

+*Note: Executor is allowed to pass control to implementation only if requested major version of interfaces exactly matches implemented version and minor version is greater than or equal to requested minor version.*

 ## 1.1.
 FutoIn interfaces